The gauge action, DG Lie algebra and identities for Bernoulli numbers: Euler-type identities and the gauge action

 Then, writing $u(t)$ as a formal power series, one has $x*\alpha=u(1)$.
 In other words, thinking of $\mc(L)$ as points (say of a ``formal manifold"), the gauge action can be thought of as the flow at time $1$, generated by $x$ via the above equation, with initial point $\alpha$.

-The minimal algebraic expression of this behavior, that is, an integral line joining two distinct points, was given in \cite{lasu}: Consider
+The minimal algebraic expression of this was given in \cite{lasu}: Consider

-the {\em complete free Lie algebra}\footnote{Except from antisymmetry and Jacobi identity, no other relations among brackets of the generators $\alpha,\beta,x$ are satisfied.
-The term {\em complete} indicates that brackets of infinite length among generators are allowed.} generated by the Maurer-Cartan elements $\alpha,\beta$ and in which the flow generated by $x$ moves from $\alpha$ to $\beta$, i.e., $x*\alpha=\beta$.
+the {\em complete free Lie algebra}, that is, the completion of the free Lie algebra generated by the Maurer-Cartan elements $\alpha,\beta$ and in which the flow generated by $x$ moves from $\alpha$ to $\beta$, i.e., $x*\alpha=\beta$.
 Then,

-\begin{theorem} {\em\cite[Thm.1]{lasu}} The unique choice for $\partial x$ which makes $\lasu$ a DGL is
+\begin{theorem} {\em\cite[Thm.
+1.4]{bufemutan},\cite[Thm.1]{lasu}} The unique choice for $\partial x$ which makes $\lasu$ a DGL is

-\end{theorem} It is worth to remark that the gauge action in any differential graded Lie algebra $L$ is ``controlled" by $\lasu$.
+\end{theorem} Remark that the gauge action in any differential graded Lie algebra $L$ is ``controlled" by $\lasu$.
 Indeed, see \cite[Prop.3.1]{bumu1} or \cite[4.6]{bumu2}, any two elements $a,b\in\mc(L)$ are gauge equivalent if and only if there is a DGL morphism $\lasu\to L$ sending $\alpha$ to $a$ and $\beta$ to $b$.
 In homotopical terms, $\lasu$ is a {\em universal cylinder} for the gauge relation, which is in turn equivalent to the classical Quillen homotopy notion for DGL's.